koi-lang/intellij-koi/README.md

-# intellij-koi
+# intellij-concurnas
-A Koi plugin for the IntelliJ platform.
+A Concurnas plugin for IntelliJ platform.